EMPLOYEE PROVIDENT FUND AS INVESTMENT

 If you need to withdraw the amount, the only reason should be investing equity.
 Since equity is the instrument which provide an average of 12-14% per year for these long runs.

 There are many goals that need a long tenure of nearly 20 – 30 years.
-The most important two goals are retirement and Dream home.
+The most important two goals are retirement and a Dream home.

 Let us assume when an individual starts their career with basic pay of Rs.
 7000 per month, the PF from the employee side will be 600 and the employer pays another 840.
 So, a total of 1680 every month.

-At the back of mind, the individual receives a minimum of 5% hike in salary every year.
+At the back of mind, the individual receives a minimum of a 5% hike in salary every year.
 They will be associated with the job for the next 30 years.